Gender Identity is a person’s internal sense of what their own gender is.

-Gender Expression is how a person outwardly manifests their gender identity.
-This can include clothing, mannerisms, makeup, speech patterns, and more.
+Gender Expression is how a person chooses to outwardly exhibit their gender through clothing, speech, mannerisms, etc.

-The Gender Binary is a social construct that defines how many of us think about gender.
-The gender binary mandates that “male” and “female” are synonymous with “man” and “woman” and dictates how people assigned to these categories should act and what kind of bodies they should have.
-This limited system excludes and oppresses trans, nonbinary, intersex, and gender-nonconforming people, invalidating identities other than those of cisgender men and women.
+The Gender Binary is a social construct that situates “male” and “female” as synonymous with “man” and “woman” respectively and dictates how people assigned to these categories should act.
+This limited system excludes and oppresses trans, nonbinary, intersex, and gender-nonconforming people.

 Frequently Asked Questions